Courses are taught in many international universities. You gain both academic experience and global perspective on universal issues.

-We offer course work in microeconomic theory, macroeconomic theory, money and banking and more.
+We offer course work in money and banking, microeconomic theory, macroeconomic theory and more.

 Students majoring in economics have two degree options: B.B.A. from the Beacom School of Business or B.A./B.S. from the College of Arts and Sciences.
 The economics courses are the same, but the non-economics electives differ between the two degrees.

-Students obtaining a B.B.A. from the business school are required to complete the business core courses and two other business electives.
+Students obtaining a B.B.A. from the Beacom School of Business school are required to complete the business core courses and two other business electives.

-Students obtaining a B.A. or B.S. from the College of Arts & Sciences are required to complete the foundational courses required for all degrees from the College of Arts & Sciences.
+Students obtaining a B.A. or B.S. from the College of Arts & Sciences are required to complete the foundational courses required for all degrees from the college.

 Economics develops students’ analytical and quantitative skills, preparing them for careers in a variety of fields.